William Alexander, Lord Stirling: Balance of War

 Stirling also played a part in exposing the Conway Cabal, a conspiracy of disaffected Continental officers looking to remove Washington as Commander-in Chief and replace him with General Horatio Gates.
 According to one author, "Lord Stirling never gave dull parties.
 His dinners were a Niagara of liquor.
 His love of the bottle was notorious..."
-One of Gates' aides, James Wilkinson stopped at Stirling's headquarters at Reading, Pennsylvania and stayed for dinner because it was raining.
+One of Gates' aides, James Wilkinson, stopped at Stirling's headquarters at Reading, Pennsylvania and stayed for dinner because it was raining.
 Wilkinson got drunk and began repeating criticisms of Washington that he had heard from other officers.
 Finally, he claimed to have read a letter from Thomas Conway to Gates that stated, "Heaven has determined to save your country or a weak general and bad counselors would have ruined it".
 The loyal Stirling wrote to Washington the next day and repeated what Wilkinson said.
 Washington, in turn, wrote to Conway, repeating what Stirling had written.
 Once exposed, the cabal went to pieces.
 Conway denied ever writing the note, Wilkinson called Stirling a liar, and Gates made statements that made himself look guilty.

 At the Battle of Monmouth on 28 June 1778, Stirling commanded the American Left Wing.
 This included the 1st (429), 2nd (487), and 3rd Pennsylvania (438) Brigades, John Glover’s (636), Ebenezer Learned's (373), and John Paterson’s (485) Massachusetts Brigades.
 He displayed tactical judgment in posting his batteries, and repelled with heavy loss an attempt to turn his flank.
 During the devastating winter encampment at Valley Forge, northwest of British–held Philadelphia, his military headquarters have been preserved.
 In January 1780, he led an ineffective raid against Staten Island on the western shores of New York Bay.

-When Washington and the French comte de Rochambeau took their conjoined armies south for the climactic Battle of Yorktown in 1781, Stirling was appointed commander of the elements of the Northern Army left behind to guard New York and was sent up the Hudson River to Albany where he died shortly thereafter in January 1783.
+When Washington and the French comte de Rochambeau took their conjoined armies south for the climactic Battle of Yorktown in 1781, Stirling was appointed commander of the elements of the Northern Army, left behind to guard New York and was sent up the Hudson River to Albany.
+He died shortly thereafter in January 1783.

 Personal life

-In 1747, married Sarah Livingston (1725–1805), the daughter of Philip Livingston, 2nd Lord of Livingston Manor.
+In 1747, William Alexander married Sarah Livingston (1725–1805), the daughter of Philip Livingston, 2nd Lord of Livingston Manor.
 Sarah was also the sister of Governor William Livingston.
 Together, William and Sarah had two daughters and one son: